 (6) A member referred to in section 80N(2)(b) or (c) may resign his office by written notice signed by him and addressed to the Minister and the resignation takes effect on the day on which it is received by the Minister or on such later day as is specified in the notice.

-(7) The Chief Commissioner may, after consultation with the transport Minister and the Union, appoint a Commissioner to be the deputy of the Chairman and may at any time terminate that appointment.
+(7) The Chief Commissioner may, after consultation with the transport Minister and the Union, appoint a commissioner to be the deputy of the chairman and may at any time terminate that appointment.

 (8) The Governor may —

-(a) appoint as deputy of a member, other than the Chairman, a person who has been nominated in the manner in which the member was nominated; and
+(a) appoint as deputy of a member, other than the chairman, a person who has been nominated in the manner in which the member was nominated; and

 (b) terminate any appointment under paragraph (a) at any time.